 After three deaths and 974 infections, vaccinations in state facilities remain stalled

-The Iowa State Training School for Boys in Eldora, Iowa.
+At the Boys State Training School in Eldora, 61 of the school’s 181 employees have refused the COVID-19 vaccine.
 (Photo by Perry Beeman for Iowa Capital Dispatch)

 The number of unvaccinated public employees caring for people in state-run facilities has remained largely unchanged in the past month, with 41% of the workers at the Boys’ State Training School in Eldora still refusing the vaccine.